TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Database/DatabaseStructure/Index.rst

 The internal tables which are not managed through the TYPO3 backend serve various purposes.
 Some of the most common are:

--   MM relations: When tables are connected via a many-to-many relationship, another table must store these relations.
-Examples are the table storing relations between :ref:`categories <categories>` and categorized records (:sql:`"sys_category_record_mm`) or the table storing relations between files and their various usages in pages, content elements, etc.
-    (:sql:`sys_file_reference`).
-The latter is an interesting example, because it actually appears in the backend, although only as part of :ref:`inline records <t3tca:columns-inline>`.

 -   Cache: If a :ref:`cache <caching>` is defined to use the database as a :ref:`cache backend <caching-backend>`, TYPO3 automatically creates and